Dendera temple complex: Roman mammisi

 The Roman mammisi is a subsidiary building dating to the reigns of Trajan and Marcus Aurelius.
 Numerous reliefs of Trajan making offerings to Egyptian deities can be seen.
-The presence of the Roman mammisi at the Dendera Temple Complex is indicative of the long and complicated history of the Romans in Egypt.
-As seen in the images below, Roman Emperor Trajan is depicted in the reliefs as an Egyptian Pharaoh and he is making offerings to the Egyptian gods.
+The presence of the Roman mammisi at the Dendera temple complex is indicative of the long and complicated history of the Romans in Egypt.
+As seen in the images below, Roman Emperor Trajan is depicted in the reliefs as an Egyptian pharaoh making offerings to Egyptian gods.